RBS hit by report of possible criminal charges over Libor

 BONUS BATTLES

 British trade union Unite attacked RBS over a report in the Financial Times saying it planned to pay its investment bankers bonuses of as much as 250 million pounds at a time when branch staff are being laid off.
-Unite called on Britain's finance minister to intervene.
+Unite called on Britain's Chancellor to intervene.

 "Once again it looks like ordinary bank workers and taxpayers will pay the price for the greed at the top of RBS.
 It is time George Osborne put his foot down.
 This is no way to repay the country's patience," the union said.